Vladimir and Suzdal Private Tour: Day Trip from Moscow

-Vladimir the Great is a mid sized city located 200 km to the east of Moscow.
-Vladimir is famous worldwide because of its great history and picteresque architecture with numerous UNESCO World Heritage Sites of 12th century.
+Vladimir the Great is a midsized city located 200 km to the east of Moscow.
+Vladimir is famous worldwide because of its great history and picturesque architecture with numerous UNESCO World Heritage Sites of the 12th century.

 Assumption Cathedral was a Mother Church of Medieval Russia in the 13th and 14th centuries.
 It remained the largest of Russian churches for the next 300 or 400 years.
 The exterior walls of the church are covered with elaborate carvings.
 The interior was painted by Andrei Rublev, one of the greatest medieval Russian painters of Orthodox icons and frescos.
 Later, the paintings and carvings became a model for the Assumption Cathedral in the Suzdal Kremlin.